je2dz/Azure-SOC/README.md

 ## Simulated Attacks

-While the environment was configured for vulnerabilities, I took the opportunity simulate specific attacks via PowerShell scripts or manually triggering.
+While the environment was configured for vulnerabilities, I took the opportunity simulate specific attacks via PowerShell scripts or by manually triggering.
 The results were observed in Log Analytics Workspace and Sentinel Incident Creation.

 - Linux Brute Force Attempt
 - AAD Brute Force Success